Dragodui/electron-player/README.md

 # electron-player

-An Electron application with React and TypeScript
+A music player application with emotional tracker written React and TypeScript

 ## Recommended IDE Setup